beicause/csvg/packages/csvg/README.md

 ## function

 All functions are configurable, The following is enabled by default.
+Replacing sequence: repeat, random, index, set, get.

 ### @random(min, max)